CLASS STARTS TUESDAY NIGHT JUNE 2ND AT 6:30PM!!!!

 · The sixth week will center on how to take this wonderful practice of Mindfulness “off the mat” and use it productively and constructively in our daily lives.
 Without much effort, we find ways to turn this new present awareness into a never-ending gift we consistently give to ourselves and to others day after day.

-When: Class begins on Saturday October 11th beginning promptly at 10:00AM and finishes before 11:30AM.
+When: beginning promptly at 10:00AM and finishes before 11:30AM.
 The series runs for 6 consecutive weeks.

 Where: The Community ((GOOGLE MAPS)) is centrally located in downtown Fort Lauderdale.
 It’s very easy to get to and there is ample, free parking.
 Why not save some carbon and walk, ride a bike or ask a friend to carpool?

 What: Plan on wearing comfortable clothes.
 If you have your own zafu/zabuton, mats, cushions or bolsters, please bring them.
 We have a limited number of cushions.
 If you prefer to sit in a chair, there are always plenty available.